bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?

-	Git fetch will pretty much just show you that there are changes without integrating into your code.
+	Git fetch will pretty much just show you that there are changes without integrating it into your code.
 	Git merge will merge two branches of code into one branch.
 	Git pull will fetch the content and merge the content into the repository.
-	They all work with getting new content into your code but all do different things.
+	They all work with getting new content into your code but in different ways.

 7. What is a merge conflict?